Asemonea murphyae: Description

 Asemonea murphyae is small with a typical total length of between 3.4 and 3.92 mm.
-The male has a pear-shaped carapace that is between 1.78 and 2.00 mm long and between 1.5 and 1.58 mm wide.
-It is yellow-orange or yellow-brown with a lighter whitish or whitish-yellow eye field.
-The eyes are mounted on tubercles and in the majority cases surrounded by black markings and a fringe of white hair.
-The clypeus is pale yellow.
-The chelicerae are whitish with two teeth to the front and five to the back.
-The labium and heart-shaped sternum are a shiny whitish-yellow.
+It has a body divided into two main sections.
+The male has a pear-shaped carapace, the upper part of its main forward section, that is between 1.78 and 2.00 mm long and between 1.5 and 1.58 mm wide.
+It is yellowish-orange or yellow-brown with a lighter whitish or whitish-yellow eye field, with some specimen having an iridescent green shine to the surface.
+Its eyes are mounted on tubercles and in the majority cases surrounded by black markings or a fringe of white hair.
+The part of the underside of this forward section, called its sternum, is heart-shaped and whitish-yellow.
+The spider's face, or clypeus is pale yellow, some specimen having sooty markings.
+Its chelicerae are pale yellow or whitish with two teeth to the front and five to the back, meanwhile the part of its mouthparts known as its labium and maxillae are shiny whitish-yellow.

-The abdomen is pale yellow and between 2.18 and 2.5 mm long and typically 1.3 mm.
-It has a faint dark pattern.
-The spinnerets are long, thin and pale yellow, apart from the very tips.
-The spider has long thin legs that are generally a pale yellow, ranging from whitish-yellow to yellow-brown.
-They have patches of black.
-The pedipalps are orange-brown with a then palpal femur and furrow on the top surface.
-It has a long thin apophysis, or spike, on the femur and an apophysis on the tibia that has a forked end.
+The main rear section of the male spider, its abdomen, is pale yellow and between 2.18 and 2.5 mm long and typically 1.3 mm wide.
+It has a faint dark pattern on its upper surface.
+The spider's spinnerets are long, thin, and pale yellow, apart from the very tips.
+The spider has long thin legs that are generally of pale yellow color, ranging from whitish-yellow to yellow-brown.
+They have patches of black on them.
+Its pedipalps, sensory organs near its face, are orange-brown with a thin palpal femur and a furrow on its top surface.
+At the end of its pedipalp is its copulatory organs.
+It has a long thin apophysis, or spike, on its femur and an apophysis on the tibia that has a forked end.